Theemim/GeckoPrefsExporter/README.md

 browser.fixup.hide_user_pass • default • boolean • true • true
 ```

 There is an include/exclude filter to control which prefs will be exported.
 There are a number of options to control what information is included in the exports.
-Plus some stats are collected:
+Plus some stats are collected.
+This is from a Firefox 57 Nightly I was testing:

 ```
 [GPE] numPrefs:             3171